Harry Holland: Early life

-Holland was born at Ginninderra, now in the northern suburbs of Canberra.
-Initially, he worked on his parents' farm, but later was apprenticed as a compositor for the Queanbeyan Times in nearby Queanbeyan.
-Holland did not receive an extensive education, but developed an enthusiasm for reading.
+Holland was born at Ginninderra, a rural village that would later become part of the Canberra suburbs.
+He was born to Mary and Edward Holland, as the second of five children.
+Initially, he worked on his parents' farm, but later was apprenticed as a compositor for the Queanbeyan Times in nearby Queanbeyan, where he was first introduced to socialist thought.
+Holland did not receive an extensive formal education, but developed a great enthusiasm for reading that would continue throughout his life.
 He also became highly religious, joining the Salvation Army.

 In 1887, Holland left Queanbeyan to work in Sydney.
 Shortly afterwards, on 6 October 1888, he married Annie McLachlan, whom he had met at a Salvation Army meeting.
 The two were to have five sons and three daughters.
 In 1890, however, Holland found himself unemployed, putting the family in a poor financial position.
-Holland left the Salvation Army at this point, believing that its response to poverty was inadequate.
-He remained, however, quite strongly religious.
+Holland left the Salvation Army at this point, believing that its response to poverty was inadequate; he remained, however, quite strongly religious.
 Gradually, his political views became attuned to socialism, although this was probably more an emotional decision than a theoretical one — Holland was deeply dedicated to the elimination of poverty, but had little use for complicated economic models.
-Despite leaving the Salvation Army, he retained (according to his biographer) a 'sect mentality'; a sense of personal mission, scorn of moderation, impatience with piecemeal reform and a sense of undeviating righteousness.
+Despite leaving the Salvation Army, he retained a sense of personal mission, scorn of moderation, impatience with piecemeal reform and a sense of undeviating righteousness.